 matrix Standard Accreditation

 The award is the national quality standard for any organisation that delivers information, advice and guidance on learning and work.
-The eight elements of the standard cover the quality of IAG provided to learners and potential learners, together with the management and quality systems that review and seek to improve the services provided.
+The seven elements of the standard cover the quality of IAG provided to learners and potential learners, together with the management and quality systems that review and seek to improve the services provided.

 The accreditation assessed the quality of delivery to the customers receiving employment support and those receiving adult further education training.